-- d. co-create activities and strategies with students.92 - e. embed inclusive practice, such as the Education for Mental Health Toolkit which provides evidence informed information on the ways in which curriculum can support both wellbeing and learning.93 - f. use evidence from OfS reports and resources from OfS-funded programmes,94 TASO's evidence review on what works to tackle mental health inequalities,95 and What Works Wellbeing evidence reviews and practice examples.96 - g. collaborate with other providers and organisations, in particular with NHS organisations and local authorities.
-The OfS has published a suite of resources to support providers to develop partnership working, including a commissioned learning and evaluation programme bringing together providers, NHS providers and Integrated Care Systems to consider solutions and share effective practices to joint working.97 - h. evaluate its own work and learn from others to make sure it is working in the most effective ways and to ensure that policies and procedures are robust, evidence informed and appropriate to its own context. - 134.
-TASO, alongside collaboration partners, is developing a central hub of online resources of what works in relation to student mental health, which providers will be able to draw on when designing future activities related to mental health.98
+- d.
+Co-create activities and strategies with students.90 - e.
+Use evidence of effective activities, including TASO's OfS-funded Student Mental Health Evidence Toolkit and What Works Wellbeing evidence reviews and practice examples, evaluating the impact of the adopted approaches. - f.
+Draw on appropriate evidence and approaches OfS reports and resources from OfSfunded programmes. - g.
+Collaborate with other providers and organisations, in particular with NHS organisations and local authorities.
+The OfS has published a suite of resources that support providers to develop partnership working.
+This includes a commissioned learning and evaluation programme that brings together higher education providers, NHS providers and Integrated Care Systems to consider solutions and share effective practices to joint working. - h.
+Evaluate the provider's own work, share the findings, and learn from others to make sure support is delivered in the most effective ways and to ensure that policies and procedures are robust, evidence informed and appropriate to its own context. - 142.
+Several resources are available to help providers develop and deliver of mental health support for all students.
+Providers could embed these in their student and pastoral support and their work in the area o equality, diversity and inclusion.
+They include: - a.
+Using the Stepchange: mentally healthy universities strategic framework and the University Mental Health Charter. - Embedding inclusive practice, such as the Education for Mental Health Toolkit which provides evidence-informed information on the ways in which curriculum can support wellbeing and learning.